scala/docs.scala-lang/scala3/getting-started.md

 [sbt](https://www.scala-sbt.org) is a commonly-used Scala build tool.
 To use it to create a Scala 3 project on your computer, you just need to install:

-- The Java 8 or Java 11 JDK
+- The Java 8 or newer
-- sbt 1.1.4 or newer
+- sbt 1.4 or newer

 Once you have those two tools installed, you can jump right to the [“Creating a ‘Hello, world’ project”](#hello-world-example) section of this page.